fish-shell/fish-shell/doc_src/language.rst

 Exporting variables
 ^^^^^^^^^^^^^^^^^^^

 Variables in fish can be "exported", so they will be inherited by any commands started by fish.
-In particular, this is necessary for variables used to configure external commands like $LESS or $GOPATH, but also for variables that contain general system settings like $PATH or $LANGUAGE.
+In particular, this is necessary for variables used to configure external commands like ``LESS`` or ``GOPATH``, but also for variables that contain general system settings like ``PATH`` or ``LANGUAGE``.
 If an external command needs to know a variable, it needs to be exported.

 This also applies to fish - when it starts up, it receives environment variables from its parent (usually the terminal).
-These typically include system configuration like :ref:`$PATH <PATH>` and :ref:`locale variables <variables-locale>`.
+These typically include system configuration like :envvar:`PATH ` and :ref:`locale variables <variables-locale>`.

 Variables can be explicitly set to be exported with the ``-x`` or ``--export`` switch, or not exported with the ``-u`` or ``--unexport`` switch.
 The exporting rules when setting a variable are identical to the scoping rules for variables: